uwcms/FinalStateAnalysis/docs/source/pat_tuple.rst

 * ``photonIso()``
 * ``pfPUChargedHadrons()`` - for applying the Delta Beta correction

-Note that you probably need to update your `PAT tags in 42X`_.
+Note that you probably need to update your `PAT tags in 42X`_ to get the required version of DataFormats/PatCandidates.

 .. _PAT tags in 42X: https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuidePATReleaseNotes42X#V08_06_55